Qumulo/docs/administrator-guide/external-services/using-access-tokens.md

 varAccessTokenBestPractices: Treat access tokens, and the bearer tokens they generate, like passwords&#58; Store your tokens securely, rotate your tokens often, and create a token revocation policy for your organization.
 varAccessTokenAdminWarning: To decrease the risk of giving an attacker full administrative access&mdash;including access to cluster data&mdash;avoid generating tokens for accounts with administrative privileges.
 varTokenQQcli: To use an access token in the <code>qq</code> CLI, you must use the <code>--file</code> flag when you create the access token.
 Use this flag to specify a path for saving your credentials file in a format that the <code>qq</code> CLI can use.
-varBearerTokenWarning: If you misplace the bearer token, you can't retrieve it at a later time.
-You must create a new access token.
 varPrereqWrite: <code>PRIVILEGE_ACCESS_TOKEN_WRITE</code> is required for creating and deleting access tokens for all users in the system.
 varPrereqRead: <code>PRIVILEGE_ACCESS_TOKEN_READ</code> is required for listing access tokens.
 ---